-- " Hedge horizon: a maximum of four quarters rolling; - " Maximum hedge percentage, to reach at the end of the current quarter: - Quarter underway: 70% of the volumes consumed; Quarter 1: 70% of the volumes consumed: - Quarter 2: 55% of the volumes consumed; Quarter 3: 40% of the volumes consumed Quarter 4: 25% of the volumes consumed - " Increment of maximum coverage ratios: 15% by - quarter; - " Underlyings: Brent, Gas Oil and Jet Fuel; - " Hedging instruments: Swap, call, call spread, three ways, four ways and collar.
+- > Hedge horizon: a maximum of six quarters - Maximum hedge percentage, to reach at the end of the current quarter: Quarter underway: 70% of the volumes consumed:

+Quarter 1 and 2: 70% of the volumes consumed:

+Quarter 3: 55% of the volumes consumed:

+Quarter 4: 40% of the volumes consumed:

+Quarter 5: 25% of the volumes consumed: and Quarter 6: 10% of the volumes consumed.

+- > Increment of maximum coverage ratios: 15% by quarter; - Underlyings: Brent, Gas Oil and Jet Fuel; - > Hedging instruments: Swap, call, call spread, three ways, four ways and collar.
 These hedging instruments must be eligible hedging instruments in accordance with IFRS 9.